Image Name

 Core Performance Indicators of Mainstream Heavy-Duty Anti-Corrosion Coatings in 2026

-Currently, mainstream compliant heavy-duty anti-corrosion coatings on the market typically withstand neutral salt spray tests for more than 1,000 hours, resist immersion in 30%‑concentration acid and alkali solutions for over 30 days, and achieve adhesion ratings of Grade 1—fully meeting the basic protective requirements of the vast majority of industrial applications.
+Currently, mainstream compliant heavy-duty anti-corrosion coatings on the market typically withstand neutral salt spray tests for over 1,000 hours, resist immersion in 30%‑concentration acid and alkali solutions for more than 30 days, and achieve adhesion ratings of Grade 1—fully meeting the basic protective requirements of most industrial applications.

 Introduction to the Core Product Line of Jindun Heavy-Duty Anti-Corrosion Coatings in Anhui Province